Home New York State Unified Court System

 Practical Workshop Series

-The Practical Skills Workshop Series consists of monthly workshops designed to supplement initial training provided to GALs and address issues relevant to their work.
+The Practical Skills Workshop Series consists of workshops designed to supplement initial training provided to GALs and address issues relevant to their work.
 Workshops are facilitated by guest speakers with extensive knowledge on the respective topic.
-The workshops physically take place at 111 Centre Street in New York County.
-However, for convenience purposes, they are also offered via video conference at the various Borough Housing Courts.
+All workshops are free and, when possible, include CLE credit for GALs who are also attorneys.

 Past workshop topics have included: